-In vitro diagnostic medical device means any medical device which intended to be used in vitro for the examination of specimens derived from the human body for the purpose of providing information.
-Further definition in Regulations of 15 December 2005 no 1690 medical devices § 1-5b.
+In vitro diagnostic medical device means any medical device which is a reagent, reagent product, calibrator, control material, kit, instrument, apparatus, piece of equipment, software or system, whether used alone or in combination, intended by the manufacturer to be used in vitro for the examination of specimens, including blood and tissue donations, derived from the human body, solely or principally for the purpose of providing information on one or more of the following:

 Non-viable animal tissue

 Animal tissues as well as products derived from this, in which infectious agent's ability to cause infections or pathogenic reactions are removed.
-In the Regulation on medical devices, the term "animal tissue" is tissue that originates from bovine, ovine and caprine species, deer, elk, mink and cats.
+In the Regulation on Medical Devices, animal tissue means tissue that originates from bovine, ovine and caprine species, deer, elk, mink and cats.

 Own Brand Labeller